 - Postgraduate Diploma Specialist Community Public Health Nursing (School Nursing)

-Asymptomatic testing has been established to counter the hidden spread of Covid-19 by those who have no symptoms.
+Symptom free (asymptomatic) testing has been established to counter the hidden spread of Covid-19 by those who have no symptoms.
 This is important because you may have the virus without knowing and inadvertently pass it on to your loved ones, friends or colleagues.

 By taking part in the testing, you will help us detect asymptomatic cases.
 This will help us to stop the spread of the virus and protect our University community.

-Please note that the testing arrangements outlined below are only for students with no symptoms.
+Please note that the testing arrangements outlined are only for students with no symptoms.
 If you are experiencing symptoms of Covid-19, you should self isolate immediately, call 119 or visit gov.uk/get-coronavirus-test to arrange a free NHS test.
 Please visit our Covid-19 Reporting Procedures webpage for more information.